rust-lang/rust/text/0000-conservative-impl-trait.md

-But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parametricised by types private to a function body, like a iterator adapter containing a closure.
+But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parametricised by types private to a function body, for example a iterator adapter containing a closure.

 # Unresolved questions
 [unresolved]: #unresolved-questions